sinai-dev/sinai-dev.github.io/Custom/ItemExtensions.md

 * Can be any value off [this list](Resources/Types/enums/GlobalAudioManager.Sounds.txt)

 ## SL_ItemAddOn
-SL_ItemAddOn inherits from SL_Deployable, and contains a few extra fields.
+SL_ItemAddOn inherits from `SL_Deployable`, and contains a few extra fields.

 This class is for deployable which snap-on to another deployable, such as Alchemy Kit or Cooking Pot.